 Due to the increasing interest of financial institutions worldwide in transparent and harmonized assessment of the GHG emissions of their loans and investments, ABN AMRO, Amalgamated Bank, ASN Bank, Global Alliance for Banking on Values (GABV) and Triodos Bank decided to launch the global initiative.
 The globalization of PCAF addresses banks and investors across the world.

 Addressing the urgent challenge of climate change is more pressing now than ever.
 To limit global warming to 1.5°C above pre-industrial levels, all sectors of society need to decarbonize and collectively reach to net zero emissions by 2050.
 The financial industry can facilitate the transition in line with the Paris Climate Agreement.

 As a first step in this direction, harmonized and transparent greenhouse gas (GHG) accounting becomes an imperative.
 Measuring and disclosing the GHG emissions associated with the lending and investment activities of financial institutions is the foundation to create transparency and accountability, and to enable financial institutions to align their portfolio with the Paris Climate Agreement.

 […] Defining effective metrics and target setting approaches for financial institutions is a critical step.
 The Science Based Targets Initiative is working towards a platform for financial sector targets aligned with the Paris Agreement’s goals, and collaborations such as PCAF are an important way for institutions to get started.

 Chris Weber, Global Climate & Energy Lead Scientist WWF

 Building on the GHG accounting activities in the Netherlands and North America, ABN AMRO, Amalgamated Bank ASN Bank, Global Alliance for Banking on Values (GABV) and Triodos Bank decided to launch a global initiative to develop a global GHG accounting standard and increase the number of financial institutions applying this standard to over 250 institutions globally, and ultimately to make GHG accounting common practice within the financial industry.

 PCAF is open to any financial institution and therefore it has developed GHG accounting methodologies that apply to any financial institution.
-The following asset classes are currently covered by the methodology: listed equity & bonds, project finance, mortgages, commercial real estate, business loans, motor vehicle loans.
+The following asset classes are currently covered by the methodology: listed equity & corporate bonds, business loans and unlisted equity, project finance, mortgages, commercial real estate and motor vehicle loans.